Skip to content

 Home Layout Design in India

-Your home’s size is the single most obvious factor that shapes your budget.
-A compact 1 BHK can usually be designed functionally within ₹5–7 lakh, and that leaves room for better finishes or a few statement pieces if you stretch to ₹10 lakh.
-But as you move to a 2 BHK or 3 BHK, you’re dealing with more rooms to furnish, more wardrobes, larger kitchens, and more circulation space to treat.
-It’s not just about floor area, it becomes about the number of functional zones needing design attention in your home interiors.
+Your home’s size is the single most obvious factor that influences your budget.
+A compact 1 BHK flat gets designed smartly within ₹5–7 lakh.
+And it still leaves room for better finishes if you stretch to ₹10 lakh.
+When we talk about a 2 BHK or a 3 BHK apartment, there are more rooms to furnish, more wardrobes, larger kitchens, and more circulation space to work.
+It becomes about the number of busy corners.

-The layout also matters.
-An open-plan kitchen-living area might reduce partition and civil work costs, but it generally demands more integrated cabinetry or smarter lighting to maintain a cohesive look.
-Similarly, homes with odd and unusual shapes or structural beams may need customised solutions, which can add to your overall home interior design cost.
+The layout is the second most important aspect.
+An open-plan kitchen and living room area reduces partition and civil work costs.
+But it generally demands more built-in cabinetry or smarter lighting for a flowy appearance.
+Similarly, homes with unusual shapes or structural beams need customised solutions, which can add to your overall home interior design cost.

 2. Scope of Work (Basic vs Premium)

-Another critical variable is your scope of work.
-There’s a world of difference between doing only the essentials, like basic modular wardrobes and a functional kitchen, and going for a premium, fully-designed home with custom furniture, accent lighting, false ceilings, wallpaper, and decor styling.
+Another critical variable is the choice of your interior design.
+There’s a huge difference between doing only the essentials and going for a premium, fully-designed home decor styling.

 3. Location and City-wise Variation

-Where you live in India has a major impact on the budget of your house interiors, and this is especially true for the Delhi NCR region.
-Costs for labour, materials, transportation, and even designer fees can vary noticeably between Delhi, Gurugram, and Noida, even though they’re part of the same metro area.
+Where you live in India has a major impact on the budget of your house interiors.
+And this is especially true for the Delhi NCR region.
+Costs for labour, materials, transportation, and designer fees can vary noticeably between Delhi, Gurugram, and Noida.

-• In Delhi and Gurugram, you would see higher average costs for both labour and materials.
-Premium markets, demand for branded finishes, and sky-rocketing contractor rates can push your budget higher.
-In fact, modular suppliers in these areas may have a steeper pricing baseline, especially if you’re targeting high-end finishes or custom furniture.
+• In Delhi and Gurugram, you would see higher average costs for labour and materials.
+Premium markets, branded finishes, and skyrocketing contractor rates can spike your budget.
+In fact, modular suppliers in these areas have a pricier baseline.

-• Noida, in comparison, often offers slightly more competitive pricing.
-Labour rates tend to be a little more affordable, and local modular vendors or carpenters often provide better value for money while maintaining full functionality.
-That’s one reason many homeowners here seek out an interior designer in Noida, such as Opalspace, who knows the local suppliers well and can help balance quality with cost.
+• Noida, in comparison, provides slightly more competitive pricing.
+Labour rates are relatively affordable.
+And local modular vendors or carpenters generally deliver better value for money.
+That’s one reason many homeowners seek out an interior designer in Noida, such as Opalspace.
+They know the local suppliers well and can help meet quality with cost.

 4. Choice of Materials and Finishes